RoelofRuis/propagator/README.md

 # Propagator

-A library to assist in solving constraint propagation problems.
+A library to assist in solving constraint satisfaction problems using constraint propagation.

 See the `examples` folder for applied examples.